 BCMW_PAGE_TITLE_GRAPHICS_4

 Seen gracing street corners and dotted amongst British villages for centuries, the humble post box is a beacon of traditionalism and international communication.
 The famous red box was first popularised in the mid-1870s, an iconic image that still remains a quintessential part of British culture to this very day.
 Here at Black Country Metal Works, we’re very proud to stock a vast collection of genuine replicas inspired by the period post boxes of the good old days.
-Each taking on a unique slice of our island’s history through various royal insignia, bold coloured finishes and beautifully intricate detailing, these post boxes are designed to embody the past whilst standing the true test of time.
+Each taking on a unique slice of our island’s history through various royal cyphers, bold coloured finishes and beautifully intricate detailing, these post boxes are designed to embody the past whilst standing the true test of time.
 Here’s a little bit more about the history behind these renowned designs.
 But, first things first, what truly makes a post box worthy of the term ‘traditional’...

 15

-ROYAL INSIGNIA
+ROYAL CYPHERS

 Depending on the time period in which a post box is made, an emblem depicting the current monarch will be displayed at the forefront of the design.
-These unique insignias represent the relationship between The Royal Family and the postal service.
+These unique cyphers represent the relationship between The Royal Family and the postal service.

 16